Suyankai/PBL_2020-21/README.md

 # The content of the paper.
 ## Abstract （一起）
 ## Introduction (一起)
-- 5G in general
+- 5G in general（马）
-- The application of 5G(eMBB, URLLC, mIoT)
+- The application of 5G(eMBB, URLLC, mIoT)（苏）
-- Mobile edge computing(which enables URLLC)
+- Mobile edge computing(which enables URLLC)（翁）
   - Definition
   - Why MEC is needed?
-- Blind source seperation
+- Blind source seperation （姚）
   - General
   - Application in MEC and URLLC
   - The problem in its application.
 (Enormous calculation)